 Wash the apples and cut into rough chunks but do not peel or core.
 Bring to the boil in a saucepan with water and one sprig of sage.
 Reduce heat and simmer for 1 hour until apples are pulpy.
 Add vinegar and boil rapidly for 10 minutes.
 Strain the apple mixture through a jelly bag and leave it hanging overnight if possible.
 Do not squeeze the bag or the jelly will be cloudy.
 Measure the liquid and put back into a clean saucepan.
 Add 1 cup of sugar for each cup of liquid.
 Dissolve over a low heat, stirring occasionally.
 Bring to the boil and cook for 10-15 minutes until setting point is reached.
 Finely chop remaining sage and add to jelly.
 Remove any scum that has formed and pour jelly into warm sterilised jars.
 Seal and label.

 This is really good with cheese on crackers, on top of ice cream or stirred into yoghurt, but don’t be surprised if you find yourself eating it straight out of the jar!

 – water to cover

 Wash apples, cut away any bad bits and roughly chop.
 Place in a pot and just cover with water.
 Boil until soft but not pulpy.
 Put into a jelly bag and allow to drip overnight.
 Measure the juice and then add sugar, cup for cup.
 Slowly bring to the boil until sugar dissolves.
 Simmer gently until setting point is reached (usually 15-10 minutes).
-Pour into hot sterilised jars, then add 1tsp of whisky to each jar before you seal it.
+Pour into hot sterilised jars, then add 1tsp of whiskey to each jar before you seal it.
 Leave for three months before using.